maim-lain/mythicmanor/walkthrough.md

 <br>

 - Naira Accessible room content | Naira’s diary (more entries as Naira levels up), Naira’s locked box.
 (Password for the box is in Diary entry #473 - “naira+[mc]” with “[mc]” being your character’s name).
 You may also use “naira+mc” if your name is not working.
-- Repair 2: click safe -> repair junk
-- Retrieved from Magic Lake at night when the lake is glowing (RNG-based).
-Click on the dock and “Look around.”

-Always:
-- cam
-- rooms
-- 1st and 2nd meetings
+- Magic Lake -> Dock -> Look around (at night)

 Any directions that start with "Optional:" means that
 Any choices that give you a better scene or more lewd content will never be marked optional.
 I only mark something as optional if it isn't related to scenes or lewd content.
 If there is dialog that gives you a better scene or more lewd images, I will always choose those and they won't be optional.
 A lot of the dialog choices in the game don't actually affect anything, but there are still choices that give more information, or a set of choices that will make a girl more happy, or a set of choices that will make a girl embarrassed.

 ## Week 1